rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/notification-type-operations.rst

 The notification type represents the type of notification you can configure.
-When you create a notification in Rackspace Cloud Monitoring, you must specify the notification type.
+When you create a notification in Rackspace Monitoring, you must specify the notification type.
-Rackspace Cloud Monitoring currently supports the following notification types:
+Rackspace Monitoring currently supports the following notification types:

 +---------------+-----------------------------------+